cod3licious/cod3licious.github.io/index.md

 layout: default
 ---

-I'm a data scientist & python developer and I'm currently working on my PhD in machine learning at the TU Berlin.
+I'm a data scientist & python developer and I'm currently working on my PhD in machine learning at the TU Berlin in Klaus-Robert Müller's lab.
 Have a look at my [CV]({{ site.url }}/assets/franziska_horn.pdf) and feel free to contact me about freelance opportunities!

 ## projects & code